 FOUND THIS INTERESTING?
 RELATED POSTS ON A CUPPA QI:

 Shawna Seth, L.Ac., Dipl.
-Ac. is a California-licensed and nationally certified acupuncturist with a focus on the treatment of women’s health and fertility, sports medicine, chronic pain management, and the cycles of stress, anxiety, and depression.
+Ac. is a California state licensed and nationally certified acupuncturist whose areas of specialty include promoting women’s health and fertility and interrupting the cycles of stress, anxiety, and depression.
 She uses the gentlest effective methods possible to guide her patients to balance.
 Shawna sees patients both in her private practice in San Francisco and in a collaborative practice in Temescal, Oakland.
 To learn more about Japanese medicine and the world of acupuncture, read her blog A Cuppa Qi and make your appointments online or email email@example.com.